 And that’s it!

 Your socks are finished, well done!
 I hope you are super-proud of them!

 If you would like a book copy of the tutorials to keep so that you don’t have to keep referring to them online, Super Socks is the paperback and e-book version of the tutorials you have just used.
 It’s exactly the same information, it contains the 4ply and 6ply patterns for the Basic Socks and the tutorials are set out by needle type rather than sock section.
 Oh, and it’s a good big size so that you can prop it open with your brew!

 For ideas about the resources you’re going to need for your sock kit and Winwick Mum Sockalong pin badges, take a look in the Sockalong Shop …

 Need some extra help?
 If you’re a Facebook user, you can join the Winwick Mum Sockalong group – there’s plenty of opportunity to post pictures, ask questions and connect with other sock knitters.

 If you want to check out some of the Sockalong Successes from when the tutorials first started (just to prove to yourself that you can be one of them!), click here!

-These tutorials are free and will always remain so, but if you have enjoyed using them and would like to make a donation towards future projects, it will be gratefully received!
+These tutorials are free and will always remain so, but if you have enjoyed using them and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx